- Published on

 Genuinely novel algorithms: Implementing new recommendation algorithms or complex statistical models requires flexibility to write custom logic.
 Forcing this into a declarative framework adds overhead without benefit.

-Performance-critical optimization: Sometimes you need hand-tuned SQL exploiting specific warehouse features or data characteristics.
+Performance-critical optimization: Sometimes you need hand-tuned SQL exploiting specific warehouse features.
 Generated code follows general patterns; custom code optimizes for specific cases.

 Early-stage exploration: Before patterns emerge, forcing declarative structure is premature.
 Build a few pipelines imperatively, discover patterns, then consider declarative approaches for scaling.